 - If you can’t answer their questions, you may be able to direct them to someone else who can.

-Produced by the Bereavement Care Liaison Project in partnership between the Health Services Executive-South and the Irish Hospice Foundation Bereavement Education & Resource Centre
+Produced by the Bereavement Care Liaison Project, a partnership between HSE South and our Bereavement Education & Resource Centre.